haleyyii0705/Techin516_final/README.md

 ## 🚀 Features

-- Turtlebot moving forward certain distance, wait and moving backwards.
+- Turtlebot moving forward certain distance, wait and moving backwards using .py.
-- Kinova grab a cube on the table and put it on turtlebot.
+- Kinova grab a cube on the table and put it on turtlebot using setting points provided by csv file.
-- TurtleBot navigation in a maze.
+- TurtleBot navigation in a maze using .py file.

 ## 📦 How to use
-1. Connecting to the turtlebot and Kinova
+## 1. Connecting to the turtlebot and Kinova
 - Connect laptop with turtlebot using the following command:
   ```bash
   ssh <username>@<ip_address>